SPECTR Engine Docs

 Start Here

 UFM takes bytes, decomposes them into structural primitives, and gives you repeatable results you can use in software.
-You can call it through the hosted HTTPS API, or install the same engine locally with the Python wheel.
+The same engine runs in two ways.
+Pick one with the Local / API toggle in the sidebar, then everything below adapts.

 Best when you want raw bytes in your own process, local ledger files, and engine calls without an HTTP round trip after activation.